-Community Pet Outreach is an organization dedicated to giving back to the community by providing low cost, high-quality preventative healthcare for dogs and cats in North Texas and Oklahoma.
+Community Pet Outreach is an organization dedicated to giving back to the community by providing low cost, high-quality preventative healthcare for dogs and cats in North Texas.
 We conveniently have mobile clinics throughout the Dallas/Ft.
-Worth and Tulsa area to serve you and your pets.
+Worth area to serve you and your pets.
 We are dedicated to making routine veterinary services and disease prevention an easy, low-priced option to promote a healthy lifestyle and a commitment to consistent wellness care.

 Please be aware that our mobile prices are different from the prices at our Community Pet Outreach Centers.

 Thanks to advancements in veterinary care, today’s cats can live well into their teen years.
 It is not uncommon for cats to live to be 18 or even older.
 However, in order for cats to live a long ...View Article

 Obesity is on the rise, and not just for humans.
 Dogs are increasingly overweight and even obese.
 In the United States, an estimated 43 million dogs are overweight or obese.
 That’s over half of ...View Article

 The condition of your cat’s coat and skin is an important feline health indicator.
 Healthy coats are shiny and smooth, and healthy skin will be supple and clear.
 While nutrition and health statu ...View Article

 Before adopting a dog, take a moment to consider the amount of care your pet will require and your ability to provide that care.
 Too often a cute face and wagging tail inspires individuals to brin ...View Article